apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/committer_architecture.md

 we recommend when working with S3.

-To use a s3guard committer, it must also be identified as the parquet committer.
+To use a S3Guard committer, it must also be identified as the Parquet committer.
 The fact that instances are dynamically instantiated somewhat complicates the process.

 In early tests; we can switch committers for ORC output without making any changes